Seeing through our child's eyes...

 About Lu Hanessian, MSc

-Lu Hanessian, MSc is an award-winning science journalist, author of several books, certified parent educator, and active speaker, with more than 25 years of experience and study in attachment science, neuroscience, family systems, conflict resolution, trauma and resilience.
+Lu Hanessian, MSc is an award-winning science journalist and awad-winning former television anchor, author of several books, certified parent educator, and active speaker, with more than 25 years of experience and study in attachment science, neuroscience, family systems, conflict resolution, trauma, and resilience.

-She is a certified applied positive psychology (CAPP), mindfulness teacher, parent educator, and trained in trauma informed approached to healing (Brainspotting), somatics, with extensive studies in interpersonal neurobiology (IPNB, Mindsight Institute), learning and education, special needs and autism spectrum gifts.
+She is certified in applied positive psychology, mindfulness, yoga, parent education, trained in trauma informed approaches to healing, somatics, mind-body coaching, with extensive studies in interpersonal neurobiology (IPNB, Mindsight Institute), as well as harnessing the gifts of neurodiversity in education.

-Her upcoming book "Return to Tender" is due later this year.
+Her upcoming book "Return to Tender" is due in 2023.

 As a pioneering parent educator, Lu has been called a "parent visionary," as she integrates from many disciplines and fields of study to offer parents a chance to "see with new eyes."
 Lu calls this creating our parent-digm shift.
 She is the founder of several initiatives including "Raising Mindful Families," "Raising the Future Now," and Parent2ParentU.com, an online self-growth educational resource for parents, and leads unique integrative workshops and programs LIVE and online.